physical-computation/Sesame/README.md

 	git submodule update --init
 ```

+## How We Use GitHub to Track the Construction
+We created an "Issue" for each step of the assembly process and we used Issue Labels to tag the steps with information such as whether a setp is relevant to a sensor component integration.

+## How We Use GitHub to Track Measurements and Prints
+We created an "Issue Tamplate" to make it easy to initiate a new experiment using the system and to fill in detail about a print and measurement.
+The `Sesame-logger` tool initiates a print in the SLS machine and at the same time also automatically creates a new GitHub repository to contain the sensor data that results from the print.

 ## Assembly
 The GitHub issues tagged `Mechanical Assembly` contain both instructions for assembly as well as pictures of our actual assembly work.
 The picture below is a collage of some of the assembly step pictures.